-Kindbom ranks fifth in NCAA Division III in winningest active coaches and 18th in Division III history with 184 career victories.
+Kindbom ranks sixth in NCAA Division III in winningest active coaches and 21st in Division III history with 205 career victories.

-This past season Kindbom led Washington U. to an 8-3 overall record and an appearance in the NCAA Division III Playoffs for the first time since 1999 and second time in school history.
+In 2013, Kindbom led WashU to an 8-3 overall record and an appearance in the NCAA Division III Playoffs for the first time since 1999 and second time in school history.
 The Bears also won their 10th UAA Championship with a 3-0 record and ended the season with seven straight wins, their first regular-season seven-game win streak since 1948.

 With 7-3 records in 1990, 1994, 1996, 2007 and 2010, an 8-3 season in 1999 and 2013, an 8-2 mark in 2001 and his 9-1 mark from 1995, Kindbom is the only coach in school history to have guided nine different Washington University teams to seven or more victories.